 If any portion of a project is within a distance from the central core shown in Table 6, the project may receive the total number of points corresponding to that distance.
-For example, if any portion of the project area is within a half mile of the central core, the project may receive 4 points.
+For example, if a any small portion of the project area is within a half mile of the central core-but the majority of the project area is more than a half mile from the central core, the project may receive 43 points.